mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{align*}
 $$</div>

-The *average speed* for this interval of time is then
+The *average speed* for this interval of time is then:

 <div>$$
 \text{average speed for the interval of time [4, 5]} = \frac{s_5 - s_4}{1} = \frac{400 - 256}{1} = 144 \;\text{feet/s}
 $$</div>

-So the *average speed* during the fifth second is $144\;\text{feet/s}$, this quantity is no more than an approximation of the *instantaneous speed*, but we may improve the approximation by calculating the average speed in the interval of time from 4 to 4.1 seconds which is
+So the *average speed* during the fifth second is $144\;\text{feet/s}$.
+This quantity is no more than an approximation of the *instantaneous speed*, but we may improve the approximation by calculating the average speed in the interval of time from 4 to 4.1 seconds, which is:

 <div>$$
 \text{average speed for the interval of time [4, 4.1]} = \frac{268.96 - 256}{0.1} = 129.6\;\text{feet/s}
 $$</div>

-Let's register more computations of the above process with smaller and smaller intervals of time in a table
+Let's register more computations of the above process with smaller and smaller intervals of time in a table:

 ```sh
 |time elapsed after 4 seconds|  1|  0.1|  0.01|  0.001|  0.0001|
 |average speed (in feet/s)   |144|129.6|128.16|128.016|128.0016|
 ```

-Of course no matter how small the interval is the result is not the instant speed at the instant $t=4$ however we now see that the average speed for the intervals seem to be approaching to the fixed number **128 feet/s**
+Of course, no matter how small the interval is, the result is not the instant speed at the instant $t=4$.
+However, we now see that the average speed for the intervals seems to be approaching the fixed number **128 feet/s**.

 ### Method of increments

-Let's redo the process described above over an *arbitrary* interval of time, to do so let's introduce a quantity $h$ which represents an interval of time beginning at $t=4$ which extends before or after $t=4$ ($h$ is called an *increment* in $t$ because it's some interval of time)
+Let's redo the process described above over an *arbitrary* interval of time.
+To do so, let's introduce a quantity $h$, which represents an interval of time beginning at $t=4$ and extending before or after $t=4$. ($h$ is called an *increment* in $t$ because it's some interval of time.)

-The formula for the example above is
+The formula for the example above is:

 <div>$$
 \begin{equation}